rock3r/deep-clean/README.md

 Where the options are:

 ```
 -d --dry-run     Don't delete anything.
 Useful for testing.
 Implies --verbose.
 -b --backup      Renames files and folders instead of deleting them.
 Implies
                  --verbose.
+-i --ide         This also deletes IDEA/Android Studio project files (*.iml).
+                 If used in conjunction with --nuke it will also delete the
+                 .idea folder in the current directory.
 -n --nuke        ⚠️  THIS IS DANGEROUS SHIT ⚠️  Super-deep clean
                  This includes clearing out global folders, including:
                   * the global Gradle cache
                   * the wrapper-downloaded Gradle distros
                   * the Gradle daemon data (logs, locks, etc.)
                   * the Android build cache
                  Nukes the entire thing from orbit — it's the only way to be sure.
+--not-recursive  Don't recursively search sub-folders of this folder for matches.
+                 The default behaviour is to look for matches in sub-directories,
+                 since things like 'build' folders and '.iml' files are not all
+                 found at the top level of a project directory structure.
+This
+                 flag is useful if you know you have matches you want to keep,
+                 e.g., if your code contains a package with a name like 'build'.
+                 This option severely limits the effectiveness of the deep clean.
 -v --verbose     Print detailed information about all commands.
 ```

 If you **DON'T have all three commands** on your `PATH`, then read on to the next